arash-hacker/Blog/qoute101.md

 No need to Struggle, stamina cime by rep
 No need to rep, rep is fo
-	Bigger 3FPTST over Pmodor, cb on Distract/Tired/Escape.
+	Bigger 3FPTST over Pmodor, cb on Distract/Tired/Escape. mistalkes are forgiven for whom put 100% of their effort and calcet eve
 </pre>
 <pre></pre>
 <pre></pre>